RatAcad/dj_ratacad/docs/animal.md

 ## Adding new animals

 When you begin to test new animals, they must be manually added to the database.
-There are two tables that are important for tracking animals:
+There are two tables that are important for tracking animal details:
 - animal.Details: details for different strains of animals
 - animal.Animal: details for specific animal